uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 document.getElementById('emoji-picker').appendChild(picker); // Add emoji picker to the DOM
 ```

-Navigate to the root directory in your repository and then install `emoji-mart` from npm.
+Navigate to the root directory in your repository and then install `emoji-mart` from NPM.
 ```bash
 npm install --save-dev emoji-mart
 ```